Preamble by Steve Siciliano

 - Attendees will receive a logoed Siciliano’s tasting glass at the time of check-in.

-- Live entertainment will be provided Jimmie Stagger.
+- Entertainment will be provided by Jimmie Stagger.

 New and Returning Beer